-Numerous local street including Main Street, New Main Street, Palisade Avenue, Elm Street, etc. provide additional access within the downtown area.
-Parking and sidewalks are also provided along these streets and have operating speeds of 30 mph.
+Numerous local streets including Main Street, New Main Street, Palisade Avenue, Elm Street, etc. provide additional access within the downtown area.
+Parking and sidewalks are also provided along these streets.
+They have operating speeds of 30 mph.

-Table No. 1 lists the primary area roadways pavement width (curb to curb) and right-ofway based on information supplied by the City of Yonkers.
+Table III.E-1 lists the pavement width (curb to curb) and right-of-way width of primary area roadways based on information supplied by the City of Yonkers.